Tuguinha/neptune_final_project/readme.md

 ## **Methods**

-The random module was used for generating numbers.
-The generated data was used for plotting a graph from the matplotlib.pyplot module.
+The [random module](https://docs.python.org/2/library/random.html) was used for generating numbers.
+The generated data was used for plotting a graph from the [matplotlib.pyplot module](http://matplotlib.org/index.html)

 ## **Results**